Qarj/kpi-dashboard/Plan.md

         - [x] Date year, month and day in data is correct
         - [x] Metrics id is correct
         - [x] Metrics name matches id with first letter capital
+        - [x] Can delete a specifed Report Id (for test purposes)
+        - [ ] Will return a report not ready error on first request (for known report ids)
+            - [x] Find out what report not ready error looks like
+        - [ ] Will return report on second request
     - any method
-        - [ ] Must have content type headaer
+        - [ ] Must have content type header
         - [ ] Presence of Username validated, if not present, actual error message returned
         - [ ] Presence of PasswordDigest validated, if not present, actual error message returned
         - [ ] Presence of Nonce validated, if not present, actual error message returned